talperetz/Tal-Peretz/the_transporter/the_transporter.md

 ## Abstract

-Talk about the transition from manually triggered bash scripts to a fully automated, flexible architecture that leverage distibuted task queues (Celery) and Kubernetes.
+Talk about the transition from manually triggered bash scripts to a fully automated, flexible and scalable architecture that leverage Kubernetes and distibuted task queues (Celery).

 ## Agenda

-- Our Problems at Panorays.
+- Our Problems at Panorays
-- Solution.
+- Solution
-- The Rules.
+- The Rules
-- Under The Hood.
+- Under The Hood
-- Demo.
+- Demo
-- What's Next.
+- What's Next

 ## Preview Slides